epierson9/ZIFA/README.md

 See read_in_real_data_example.py for a example demonstrating how to read in real data using pandas and run ZIFA on it.

-ZIFA requires pylab, scipy, numpy, and scikits.learn for full functionality.
+ZIFA requires pylab, scipy, numpy, and scikit.learn for full functionality.

-Please contact emmap1@cs.stanford.edu with any questions or comments.
 Prior to issuing pull requests, please confirm that your code passes the tests by running unitTests.py.
+(If you are using a different version of scipy, numpy, or sklearn, the results may be slightly different -- in that case, please report how much you have to increase the absolute_tolerance parameter to get them to pass.)
 The tests take about 30 seconds to run.

+Please contact emmap1@cs.stanford.edu with any questions or comments.

 ##Installation